ubc-library-rc/Beginner_R_Part2/content/FixingErrors.md

 2. Check for "code is in the wrong order" errors after fixing something that took me a long time.

 For step 2, I save and close R, then re-run the script I just fixed in a new R session.
-If the code still works, then all good!.
+If the code still works, then all good!
 If the code does not work, then the **troubleshooting is fresh in your mind** and it will be much easier to figure out what part of the code is in the wrong spot than if you went back and got the same error even the next day.